ruinahkoh/phantom_agent_lead_generation/README.md

 ## Experiments done
 Iteration 1: One shot planner
 - Behavior: A “one-shot planner” that search for phantoms according to goal, add the phantoms to the LLM context, then the LLM identifies phantoms to output a JSON list of IDs.
-    - Limitation: brittle, no interactive reasoning
+- Limitation: no interactive reasoning, relies on a single retrieval, LLM still free-forms the final answer and might ignore or misuse retrieved info.

 Iteration 2: ReAct agent
 - Behavior: LLM reasons step by step, calls tools (search_phantoms, add_to_plan, finish_plan).
-    - Benefit: more controllable, reduces hallucination, mirrors LangGraph execution model.
+- Benefit: Closer match to the requirements, constrain behavior to a toolset and keep reasoning explicit, reducing hallucination, mirroring LangGraph execution model.

 **Chose the second iteration to add the interactive reasoning loop**